cs248-spring-2018/Cardinal3D/README.md

 ### 5. Create one beautiful 3D model using Cardinal3D (20%)

-Every student is required to submit a 3D model created from cube.dae using their implementation of Cardinal3D, which will be automatically entered into a class-wide 3D modeling competition.
+Every team is required to submit a 3D model created from cube.dae using their implementation of Cardinal3D, which will be automatically entered into a class-wide 3D modeling competition.
 Models will be critiqued and evaluated based on both technical sophistication and aesthetic beauty.
 Note: Use of any other 3D package (e.g., free or commercial 3D modelers like Maya or Blender) is strictly prohibited!
 This model must be created by opening cube.dae, applying the operations implemented as part of the assignment, and saving the result.
 **You may have to implement at least one bevel operation (we found FaceBevel most useful) in extra credit to do this part!**

 Include this model in the root directory of your submission as model.dae.